naverlabseurope/DSBA-T3-1-00/README.md

 # Task 2 Attention Visualization (8 pt)

-The goal of this exercice is to understand whether (and how) the attention can be used to interpret model's behaviour.
+The goal of this exercise is to understand whether (and how) the attention can be used to interpret model's behaviour.

 ## 2.1 Implement cross-attention matrix vizualization
 Select several examples for each task and manually examine the attention patterns for each of those tasks.
 What are your observations?
 Is there any difference in attention patterns; is there any common patterns?